NTNU-IHB/Vico/README.md

 ### How to build
 Simple execute `./gradlew build` in a shell.
 The CLI will be located under `cli/build/install`. <br>
-To publish the library to your local maven installtion, execute `./gradlew pulishToMavenLocal`.
+To publish the library to your local maven installation, execute `./gradlew pulishToMavenLocal`.

 ### Development
 As Vico is written in Kotlin, [IntelliJ IDEA](https://www.jetbrains.com/idea/) is the recommended IDE for development.